Tradition meets innovation

 Kahentawaks Tiewishaw just received her bachelor’s degree in fine arts from Concordia University and already she is among the digital artists to watch.
 Recipient of a CALQ grant, the artist’s practice is thoughtful and refreshing, and her work, which integrates her Mohawk roots, continues the dialogue about Indigenous realities.

 Kahentawaks doesn’t seem afraid to break down barriers.
-An ardent gamer in her teens, she took part in the very first Skins Video Game Workshop offered by the research-creation network Aboriginal Territories in Cyberspace (AbTec) at her high school in Kahnawake.
+An ardent gamer in her teens, she took part in the very first Skins Video Game Workshop offered by the research-creation network Aboriginal Territories in Cyberspace This link will open in a new window (AbTec) at her high school in Kahnawake.